m0ru/bak/04_solution.md

 getting matches to it [@fig:getting-match], making a contact request [@fig:made-request], that is then accepted by the other person [@fig:accepting-request], and chatting with them [@fig:chatting].
-This is the core workflow in the WoN-ownerapplication-prototype.
+This is the core workflow in the WoN-ownerapplication-prototype and cover the interactions layed out in the problem-description-subsection -@sec:interaction-design.
 Note, that the in the given example the person using application was already logged in (using an anonymous account).
 If they weren't they could either start by signing up via a standard signup-form or just going through the same process of authoring a need, that will create an anonymous account for them as a side-effect and adding a private ID to the URL, so they can bookmark it via their browser.

 ![Authoring a need (right half of the screen) with an anonymous account (top-right) and some previously created needs (left half).](./figures/matchat-screenshots/2018-06-28_15-21-17_authoring-need.png){#fig:authoring-need}